juliano/juliano.github.io/_posts/2019-12-17-functional-scala-london-2019-day-1.md

   - conference
 ---

 Last week I attended the [Functional Scala London 2019](https://www.functionalscala.com/), a conference with an incredible lineup of prominent figures of the Scala world.
-Organized by [John De Goes](https://twitter.com/jdegoes) and [Aleksandra A Holubitska](https://twitter.com/Oleksandra_A), this conference is a proper contribution to the community: 2 days of knowledge sharing at no cost for the attendees.
+Organized by [John De Goes](https://twitter.com/jdegoes), this conference is a proper contribution to the community: 2 days of knowledge sharing at no cost for the attendees.
 This is my summary of every talk presented at day 1.

 ## Keynote: Against noise by Paul Phillips